-As Rhea's beat is modernised, with the replacement of his police bike by a mini-van, Nick gets more than he bargained for as his work draws him into closer contact with villagers, in more ways than one!
+Constable Nick's beat is modernized, with his police bike replaced by a mini-van.
+He gets more than he bargained for as his work draws him into closer contact with villagers, in more ways than one!

-There are compromising positions aplenty in this next charming installment of Aidensfield life, as Nick finds himself lost in dense fog and runs across a couple of illicit lovers trapped in their car.
-He advises the village grocer about his very respectable lady shoplifter and discovers how Farmer Owens copes with his nagging wife.
-In this volume Rhea provides a charming portrayal of the village bobby and genuine North country folk.
+There are compromising positions aplenty in this next charming installment of Aidensfield life.
+Nick finds himself lost in heavy fog and runs across a couple of illicit lovers trapped in their car.
+He advises the village grocer about his very respectable lady shoplifter and discovers how Farmer Owens copes with his bossy wife.

-Constable through the Meadow was first published by Robert Hale in 1988; the Áccent Press edition was published on January 5th 2009.
+Constable through the Meadow was first published by Robert Hale in 1988; it was also published with Constable along the Lane as a Heartbeat Omnibus in 1993.
+This, the Magna Large Print edition and the ISIS audiobook (read by Christopher Kay) are currently unavailable; the Áccent Press edition was published on January 5th 2009.